DISEASE/DISORDER:

 Epidemiology including risk factors and primary prevention

-In the United States (US), there are 17,700 new cases each year.
-Although traumatic SCI primarily affects young males between the ages of 15 and 35, the age at injury has been steadily increasing.
-The incidence peaks in young adulthood and declines thereafter, though there appears to be a secondary rise in incidence among the elderly.
-Falls are the leading cause of SCI among persons aged 46 years and older.
-The most common injury category is incomplete tetraplegia followed by incomplete paraplegia, complete paraplegia, and complete tetraplegia.
-Of all injuries, 34% are complete, 66% are incomplete.
+In the United States (US), there are approximately 18,000 new cases each year.
+Although traumatic SCI historically primarily affects young males between the ages of 15 and 35, the average age at injury has been steadily increasing.
+The most common injury category is incomplete tetraplegia followed by similar rates of incomplete and complete paraplegia, with complete tetraplegia the least common.
+Of all injuries, ~30% are complete and ~70% are incomplete, and about 60% are tetraplegia.
 The proportion of incomplete injuries, high cervical injuries and ventilator dependence is increasing.
-In the US, violence is a more common cause of SCI than in most countries, but has declined steadily since the 1990’s.
-SCI due to sports injuries has also seen a decline, whereas injures due to falls have been increasing
+In the US, violence is a more common cause of SCI than in most countries.
+SCI due to sports injuries has been declining, whereas injuries due to falls have been increasing.1

 Patho-anatomy/physiology